top of page

 When I looked into those eyes and saw the "Fleety" spark, I was hooked.

-When dogs and humans make eye contact, both experience a release of oxytocin, which is called the “bonding hormone.”
-It’s the same hormone involved in the bond between mothers and babies.
+When dogs and humans make eye contact, both experience a release of oxytocin — often called the "bonding hormone."
+It's the same hormone involved in the bond between mothers and newborns.
+Scientists have found that this mutual gaze loop between dogs and humans is genuinely unique in the animal kingdom.

 Hudson: